Sharing Tool Wishlist

 As I blogged yesterday, in French, it took me a while to realize that switching keyboard language on the ‘touch also changed the dictionary used for text prediction.
 Very sensical but I hadn’t realized it.
 Writing in English with French dictionary predictions was rather painful.
 I basically had to click bypass the dictionary predictions on most words.
 Even “to” was transformed into “go” by the predictive keyboard, and I didn’t necessarily notice all the substitutions done.
 Really, it was a frustrating experience.

 It may seem weird that it would take me a while to realize that I could get an English predictive dictionary in a French interface.
 One reason for the delay is that I expect some degree of awkwardness in some software features, even with some Apple products.
 Another reason is that I wasn’t using my ‘touch for much text entry, as I’m pretty much waiting for OSX iPhone 2.0 which should bring me alternative text entry methods such as Graffiti, MessagEase and, one can dream, Dasher.
-If these sound like excuses for my inattention and absent-mindedness, so be it. :-D
+If these sound like excuses for my inattention and absent-mindedness, so be it. 😀

 At any rate, I did eventually find out that I could switch back and forth between French and English dictionaries for predictive text entry on my ‘touch’s onscreen keyboard.
 And I’ve been entering a bit of text through this method, especially answers to a few emails.